Where to find free references for CPT medical coding and ICD 9 and ICD 10 codes. Here are some online medical coding resources from reputable sources.

 Another way to find free cpt medical coding references online is from the coding subscription services.
 Of course the downside is they are for a fixed period - usually less than 30 days.
 But they do allow you to try their site and see if it fits your needs.
 And many offer very reasonable monthly subscription rates.

 For example Find-A-Code has a free 14 day trial.
-Their subscriptions while not free are pay-as-you-need starting at a reasonable monthly fee of $14.95.
-The basic essentials is only $29.95 a month.
+Their subscriptions while not free are pay-as-you-need starting at a reasonable monthly fee of $4.95.
+The Professional is only $29.95 a month.
 (Note - we don't have any affiliation with Find-A-Code).

 There's also other sites such as SpeedyCoder, SuperCoder which also offer a free trial.